-Blood sugar lowering property of Metformin is well established but it also reduces CVD related deaths in diabetes, reveals a new study.
+Metformin not only lowers blood sugar but also reduces CVD related deaths in diabetes, reveals study

 Metformin used as a blood sugar-lowering drug may also reduce chances of CVD related deaths in Type 2 diabetes patients, finds a study published in the Journal, Circulation.